-In each of the last 5 years in the United States, approximately 21,000 new cases of gastric cancer were diagnosed and more than 10,000 deaths were caused by the disease.
+According to NCI’s Surveillance, Epidemiology, and End Results (SEER) Program, an estimated 21,600 people in the United States will be diagnosed with gastric cancer and 10,990 people will die of this cancer during 2013.
 Gastric cancer is the second most common cause of cancer-related deaths in the world, killing approximately 738,000 people in 2008 (3).
 Gastric cancer is less common in the United States and other Western countries than in countries in Asia and South America.

-Overall, gastric cancer incidence rates are decreasing.
+Overall gastric cancer incidence is decreasing.
 However, this decline is mainly in the rates of non-cardia gastric cancer (4).
-Gastric cardia cancer, which was once very uncommon, now constitutes nearly half of all stomach cancers among white males in the United States.
+Gastric cardia cancer, which was once very uncommon, has risen in incidence in recent decades (5).

 Infection with H. pylori is the primary identified cause of gastric cancer.
-Other factors that increase the risk for gastric cancer include chronic gastritis; older age; male sex; a diet high in salted, smoked, or poorly preserved foods and low in fruits and vegetables; tobacco smoking; pernicious anemia; a history of stomach surgery for benign conditions; and a family history of stomach cancer (5, 6).
+Other risk factors for gastric cancer include chronic gastritis; older age; male sex; a diet high in salted, smoked, or poorly preserved foods and low in fruits and vegetables; tobacco smoking; pernicious anemia; a history of stomach surgery for benign conditions; and a family history of stomach cancer (6, 7).

-What evidence shows that H. pylori infection causes gastric cancer?
+What evidence shows that H. pylori infection causes non-cardia gastric cancer?

-Epidemiology studies have shown that individuals infected with H. pylori have an increased risk of gastric adenocarcinoma (1,2, 7–11).
-In 2001, a combined analysis of 12 studies of H. pylori and gastric cancer estimated that the risk of adenocarcinoma in non-cardia regions of the stomach was nearly six times higher for H. pylori-infected people than for uninfected people (7).
+Epidemiologic studies have shown that individuals infected with H. pylori have an increased risk of gastric adenocarcinoma (1,2,8–12).
+The risk increase appears to be restricted to non-cardia gastric cancer.
+For example, a 2001 combined analysis of 12 case–control studies of H. pylori and gastric cancer estimated that the risk of non-cardia gastric cancer was nearly six times higher for H. pylori-infected people than for uninfected people (8).